mythaxis/mythaxis.github.io/content/issue-26/Atmoboarders.md

 What’s that?
 You’re saying you’re not in the least bit interested?

-*What**’**s* that?
+*What’s* that?
 You’re saying you just stuck around to hear the end of the story, and now you’re leaving?

 Well, I’ll have you know I earn my keep through atmos sold, not through stories told.